 If you want to use new odorless preparations, when dealing with spider mites, you need to make sure that they have an acaricidal effect.

-This is not an insect, but an arachnid.
+This is not an insect, but an arachnid and requires specific treatment.

-Of the diseases, rot is the most dangerous:
+Of the diseases, rot is the most dangerous for Chinese evergreen propagation:

 - root rot when growing Chinese evergreen in dense always moist soil, without drainage or lower holes in the pot;